g0di/g0di.github.io/_posts/2024-07-25-testing-azure-eventhub-in-python.md

 3. We create another `events` fixture which takes advantage of the fact that code inside functions using `yield` statements (generators and async generators) are not executed until the generator is being consumed.
 Here, the `events` fixture immediately start receiving events in the background and push them into a queue.
 The fixture yield the result of the `collect_events()` function which itself returns a generator.
 4. Our test use the `events` fixture which starts receiving events in the background and gives us a generator that will yield received events
 5. After setting up our test data, we send an event, wait a couple of second for the event to be received and finally consume our events generator to compare with what we sent

-## Conclusion

-The techniques seen here are not tied to Azure Eventhub, you can apply it with other message brokers